Limmen/gym-idsgame/experiments/training/v11/two_agents/actor_critic/README.md

 - `num_vulnerabilities_per_layer=1`

-The environment has dense rewards (+1,-1 given whenever the attacker reaches a new level in the network)

-The environment is fully observed for both the attacker and defender.
+The environment has dense rewards (+1,-1 given whenever the attacker reaches a new level in the network) The environment is partially observed (attacker can only see attack attributes of neighboring nodes, defender can only see defense attributes).

 ## Environment

-- Env: `minimal_defense-v10`
+- Env: `idsgame-v11`

 ## Algorithm